Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Calculation of Optical conductivity in VBS state using bond operator mean-field theory

-$\bar{\tau}=-\tau$, { {$\zeta$} denotes the number of {dimers} within the unit cell} and ${\bf M}_{\tau}({\bf k})$ is the Hamiltonian matrix for the triplon excitations, which consists of hopping and pairing amplitudes of the $t$-bosons. $\tau~(=+1,0,-1)$ denotes the $z$-component of the spin quantum number, which is conserved because of the SO(2) spin-rotation symmetry of the Hamiltonian (\ref{eq:H_eff_without_Gamma}).
-The above bosonic Hamiltonian (\ref{eq:H_quad}) is diagonalized through the Bogoliubov transformation to yield the triplon spectra, {$\omega_{\tau,b}({\bf k})~(b=1,\cdots,\zeta)$}, which {are} gapped and {show} the dispersion of the low energy {spin-}triplet excitations.
+$\bar{\tau}=-\tau$, $\zeta$ denotes the number of dimers within the unit cell, and $\mathcal{M}_{\tau}({\bf k})$ is the Hamiltonian matrix for the triplon excitations, which consists of hopping and pairing amplitudes of the $t$-bosons.
+The index $\tau~(=\pm 1,0)$ denotes the $z$-component of the spin quantum number, which is conserved because of the SO(2) spin-rotation symmetry of the Hamiltonian in Eq. (\ref{eq:H_eff_without_Gamma}).
+The above bosonic Hamiltonian in Eq. (\ref{eq:H_quad}) is diagonalized through the Bogoliubov transformation to yield the triplon spectra, $\omega_{\tau,b}({\bf k})~(b=1,\cdots,\zeta)$.
+For more details on the bond operator theory for anisotropic spin system, readers are referred to Ref. \cite{2012_Hwang}.